m0lentum/molentum.github.io/content/notes/stuff-i-liked-in-2025/index.md

 This is my kind of weird — unusual storytelling structures, high-flying philosophical ponderings, topped off with touches of dry humor and body horror.

+**Susanna Clarke — Piranesi**<br/>
+A mysterious world of endless corridors and statues, inhabited by an equally mysterious lone explorer whose journals tell us the story.
+A captivating tale with a palpable sense of place that I would have loved to spend more time exploring.

+**Aliette De Bodard — The Red Scholar's Wake**<br/>
+Sufficiently advanced technology is indistinguishable from magic, and this spacefaring pirate story could just as well be about wizards instead with its sentient spaceships, micro-robots and mind-controlled computers.
+The core of the story, though, is in romance and political machinations which I found quite compelling.
+Also, "lesbian space pirates" is a hell of a tagline.

 ## Games